Serverless SQL pool in Azure Synapse Analytics

-Every Azure Synapse Analytics workspace (preview) comes with SQL on-demand (preview) endpoints that you can use to query data in the lake.
+Every Azure Synapse Analytics workspace comes with serverless SQL pool endpoints that you can use to query data in the Azure Data Lake (Parquet, Delta Lake, delimited text formats), Cosmos DB, or Dataverse.

-SQL on-demand is a query service over the data in your data lake.
+Serverless SQL pool is a query service over the data in your data lake.
 It enables you to access your data through the following functionalities:

 - A familiar T-SQL syntax to query data in place without the need to copy or load data into a specialized store.